MAX with six of his

 And one of the ways a teacher can show love for all those kids who fall

-down a lot is by presenting shows like "The Good Times Are Killing Me."
+down a lot is by presenting shows like "The Good Times

 I thank Lynda Barry for making it possible for me to do that.